On conditional moments of high-dimensional random vectors given lower-dimensional projections: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main}}

-The following subsections provide a high-level description of the proof.
-More technical low-level details are given in the appendix.
-Our arguments have the same basic structure as those used in \cite{Lee12a}.
-To prove Theorem~\ref{thm:main}, however, the arguments from \cite{Lee12a} require substantial extensions and modifications, because many of the arguments used in that reference are of an asymptotic nature and do not provide explicit error bounds, and because all of these arguments rely heavily on the assumption that $p$ is fixed and equal to $1$.
+The rest of the paper and the on-line supplementary material comprise the proof of Theorem~\ref{thm:main}.
+The basic strategy of the proof is non-standard and is described in this section.
+To implement this strategy, we need to deal with several intricate technical challenges.
+But those can be handled by standard methods from multivariate analysis and probability theory.
+To keep the main paper short, such technical details are relegated to the on-line supplementary material.
+Our arguments have the same basic structure as those used in \citep{Lee12a}.
+To prove Theorem~\ref{thm:main}, however, the arguments from \citep{Lee12a} require substantial extensions and modifications, because many of the arguments used in that reference are of an asymptotic nature and do not provide explicit error bounds, and because all of these arguments rely heavily on the assumption that $p$ is fixed and equal to $1$.